 For the time being, ProtonVPN is being kept separate to give it stronger censorship resistance, as in certain countries ProtonVPN is used to access the rest of the Proton services.
 While Single Sign-On is currently available only for Proton web apps, we will eventually include it in our Android and iOS apps.

 The new beta will also include persistent sessions for our web apps.
 This allows you to sign in to Proton, close your browser, and return later to your ProtonMail, ProtonCalendar, and eventually ProtonDrive without signing in again.
-For security reasons, sessions have a limited lifetime of 30 days, so if you come back weeks later, you might need to log in again.
+For security reasons, your session will have a limited lifetime of 60 days if you are inactive, meaning you might need to log in again if you do not use one of our web apps for several weeks.
 That’s why it is critical to always remember your password.

 This feature is automatic.
 In practical terms, it means you will be able to go straight into your Proton account first thing in the morning without entering your login credentials at the start of every day.